Take your lunch break by Massoma

 This book covers the basics of anxiety & stress, its roots & reasons, and prevention & recovery steps.

-Along with it, each chapter has fantastic stories of real human beings who are coping with stress & anxiety, & how they've tried to deal with it.
+Along with it, each chapter has fantastic stories of real human beings coping with stress & anxiety, & how they've tried to deal with it.

 From the start, the root reasons are enough to gain attention & to understand the work life.